hashicorp/nomad/contributing/architecture-drainer.md

 state of the migrated allocs.
 The `JobWatcher` has a blocking query that detects these changes.
 Allocs that are done migrating get sent on the `Migrated()` channel that's polled by the `NodeDrainer`.
-The `NodeDrainer` determines whether the node is done being drained, and writes an update via the `NodesDrainComplete` raft shim.
+The `NodeDrainer` determines whether the Node is done being drained, and writes an update via the `NodesDrainComplete` raft shim.

 ```mermaid